chenchs0629/GBA-UBF/README.md

 # GBA-UBF
 This is the Dataset of GBA-UBF proposed by our paper "A Large-Scale and Fine-Grained Building Function Classification Dataset in the Greater Bay Area".

 **GBA-UBF** a building-level function dataset for **the Guangdong–Hong Kong–Macao Greater Greater Bay Area**.
 GBA-UBF provides **city-wide**, **building-scale** labels that overcome the coarse granularity of parcel maps.
-It covers 4 million buildings across six core GBA cities with five unified classes: **Residential, Commercial, Public Services, Technology &amp; Industry, Educational &amp; Cultural**.
+It covers 4 million buildings across six core GBA cities (**Guangzhou, Shenzhen, Zhongshan, Zhuhai, Foshan, HongKong**) with five unified classes: **Residential, Commercial, Public Services, Technology and Industry, Educational and Cultural**.

 ## GBA-UBF Preview
 <p align="center">